-According to the Centers for Disease Control and Prevention (CDC), early childhood caries, or cavities, are amid the most common health problems in the United States, increasing at a level that can only be described as epidemic in oral healthcare.
-In school-aged children, dental pain has become one of the top health problems seen daily by school nurses.
+According to the Centers for Disease Control and Prevention (CDC), early childhood caries, or dental cavities, are amid the most common health problems in the United States, increasing at a level that can only be described as epidemic in oral healthcare.
+In school-aged children, toothaches in children has become one of the top health problems seen daily by school nurses.
 Untreated tooth decay caused by cavities can produce speech problems, difficulty with chewing, and impaired nutrition, which can impact overall health.
 Fortunately, dental cavities can be prevented and even reversed through proper oral hygiene and regular professional dental care.
 Learn more about dental healthcare in our pediatric dental topics section.

 What are Dental Cavities?